 b.
 And He accounted it to him for righteousness: This is one of the clearest expressions in the Bible of the truth of salvation by grace, through faith.
 This is the first time believe is used in the Bible and the first time righteousness is used in the Bible.
 This is the New Testament gospel in the Hebrew Scriptures, later quoted four times in the New Testament.

 i.
 What then shall we say that Abraham our father has found according to the flesh?
 For if Abraham was justified by works, he has something to boast about, but not before God.
 For what does the Scripture say?
 “Abraham believed God, and it was accounted to him for righteousness.”
 (Romans 4:1-3)

 ii.
 Does this blessedness then come upon the circumcised only, or upon the uncircumcised also?
 For we say that faith was accounted to Abraham for righteousness.
 How then was it accounted?
 While he was circumcised, or uncircumcised?
 Not while circumcised, but while uncircumcised.
 (Romans 4:9-10)

 c.
-He accounted it to him for righteousness: Romans 4:9-10 makes much of the fact this righteousness was accounted to Abram before he was circumcised (Genesis 17).
+He accounted it to him for righteousness: Romans 4:9-10 makes much of the fact this righteousness was accounted to Abram before he was circumcised (later happening in Genesis 17).
 No one could say Abram was made righteous because of his obedience or fulfillment of religious law or ritual.
 It was faith and faith alone that caused God to account Abram as righteous.

 B. God speaks to Abram’s doubt with a covenant.